vljlangen/ville-langen-homepage/content/project/git_guide/index.md

 ---
-title: 'Master Git in Minutes: Introducing the Lightning Fast Git Guide'
+title: 'The Lightning Fast Git Guide'
-summary: Perfect for absolute beginners, this course simplifies Git's complexities into digestible chunks, ensuring rapid comprehension.
-Say hello to seamless version control with step-by-step instructions and practical examples.
-Start your Git journey today!
+summary: Suited for absolute beginners, my tutorial simplifies Git’s complexities into digestible chunks, ensuring rapid comprehension and laying the foundation for efficient version control.
+Get hands-on with seamless version control using step-by-step instructions.
+Start your Git journey today by building your Research Compendium on Git!
 tags:
-  - Demo
+  - Science
 date: "2024-03-05T00:00:00Z"

 # Optional external URL for project (replaces project detail page).